-HU1900 Classic Heroes and Villains
+HU1900 Classic Heroes and Villains 3 hrs weekly/3 credits Ms. Kelderman

 From Hamlet to King Arthur to Mulan, this course will use movies to analyze the elements of storytelling by focusing on how conflicts between heroes and villains move stories forward.
 In addition, we will explore the way film generates cultural connections and highlights issues like racism and sexism.
 Engaging with these stories will help students increase vocabulary, develop writing skills, sharpen critical thinking, and succeed with academic presentations.
 This course is offered to non-native speakers who wish to build on the skills and knowledge of the Humanities Core.